 \paragraph{Interpretation Annotation}

-As shown in Figure \ref{fig:expert_anno}, three UI/UX experts are presented with a pair of UI images, one designated as the winner based on A/B test results, along with a corresponding source website link.
-Experts were instructed to provide key interpretations explaining why the winning version supported user actions more effectively than the alternative.
-We engaged experts for annotation, as user behavior is often subconscious and shaped by implicit context, making evaluation by non-experts inherently unreliable.
-To distill salient behavioral drivers, we retained only interpretations independently identified by at least two experts, resulting in 684 final interpretations (562 with unanimous agreement and 122 with two-expert agreement) from an initial pool of 845 candidates.
+As shown in Figure \ref{fig:expert_anno}, three UI/UX experts were presented with a pair of UI images, one designated as the winner based on A/B test results, along with the corresponding source website link.
+Experts were instructed to provide key interpretations explaining why the winning variant supported user actions more effectively than the alternative.
+We engaged domain experts for this task, as user behavior is often subconscious and shaped by implicit context, making evaluation by non-experts inherently difficult.

-Expert annotators were initially guided by the original sources' textual description which often highlights key design intentions, as well as by a robust theoretical heuristic widely used in usability research, the Nielsen Norman 10 Usability Heuristics \citep{nielsen1994enhancing}, which served as broad conceptual criteria.
-The resulting interpretations were then consolidated and mapped to 12 curated UX laws that remain widely applied in practice.
-These UX laws provide concrete, actionable guidance across diverse aspects of user experience, which can be categorized into three cognitive dimensions: Perception, Memory, and Action.
+Annotators were guided by two resources: textual descriptions from the original sources, which often highlight key design intentions, and the Nielsen Norman 10 Usability Heuristics \citep{nielsen1994enhancing}, a robust theoretical framework widely used in usability research, which served as broad conceptual criteria.
+The resulting interpretations were then mapped to 12 curated UX laws that remain widely applied in practice.
+These laws provide concrete, actionable guidance across diverse aspects of user experience, which can be categorized into three cognitive dimensions: Perception, Memory, and Action.
 This classification is inspired by the framework proposed by \citet{norman2007emotional}, which introduced the concept of \textit{Emotional Design}.
-Emotional design focuses on creating products that evoke emotions and foster positive user experience by engaging users at three cognitive levels: visceral, behavioral, and reflective.
-The full list of UX laws and their corresponding classifications is presented in Table \ref{tab:apdx_benchmark_detail}.
+The full list of UX laws and their classifications is presented in Table \ref{tab:apdx_benchmark_detail}.